electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

     - :Code: -32700 ``RPC_PARSE_ERROR``
       :Message: | ``JSON value is not a null as expected``
                 | This is an intentional incompatibility as we do not support this parameter.
-The
-                  type of the entries in the ``account`` parameter are expected to be strings and one or more were interpreted as another type.
       :Message: | ``JSON value is not an integer as expected``
                 | The type of the ``minconf`` parameters are expected to be integers
                   and one or more were interpreted as another type.
       :Message: | ``JSON value is not a null as expected``
                 | This is an intentional incompatibility as we do not support this parameter.
-The
-                  type of the entries in the ``include_watchonly`` parameter are expected to be strings and one or more were interpreted as another type.

 getnewaddress
 ~~~~~~~~~~~~~